 GLIMPSE: Memory Door

 First, read this mindful glimpse below.
 Next, choose a memory of a time you felt a sense of freedom, connection, and well-being.
 Then do this mindful glimpse using your memory as a door to discover the effortless mindfulness that is already here now.

-After you have read the mindful glimpses in this book, I suggest you record the ones you like best in your own voice, at a pace that seems right for you, and then listen to your own voice lead you home.
+It’s often effective to record the mindful glimpses you like best in your own voice, at a pace that seems right for you.
+Then listen to your own voice lead you home.